Rick Martel: The Model (1989–1995)

 In late 1989, Martel adopted a narcissistic gimmick, as the Model.
 Just before the 1989 Survivor Series (where in a continuation of their feud, Martel pinned Santana in the opening elimination match of the night), he introduced his own (fictional) brand of cologne called Arrogance, which he carried in a large atomizer and sprayed in the eyes of his opponents to blind them.
 He wore a turquoise sweater tied around his neck to the ring (later replaced by a turquoise sportcoat), with a large lapel pin that read "Yes, I am a model."
 Martel made his pay-per-view singles match debut at WrestleMania VI at the Skydome in Toronto, where he defeated Koko B. Ware via submission with his signature Boston Crab.

 Martel's most high-profile feud during his stint as the Model was with Jake "The Snake" Roberts, sparked when he blinded Roberts with Arrogance on "The Brother Love Show" in October 1990.
 Martel and Roberts captained opposing teams at the Survivor Series.
 "The Visionaries" (Martel, The Warlord and Power and Glory) defeated The Vipers (Roberts, Superfly Jimmy Snuka and The Rockers) in a 4-0 clean sweep, the first time this had happened in Survivor Series history.
 In the 1990 Survivor Series (unlike previous editions), the heel survivors faced off against the babyface survivors in a grand finale "Match Of Survival".
-There "The Visionaries" teamed with "The Million Dollar Man" Ted Dibiase to face Tito Santana, Hulk Hogan and WWF World Heavyweight Champion The Ultimate Warrior.
+There "The Visionaries" teamed with "The Million Dollar Man" Ted Dibiase to face Tito Santana, Hulk Hogan and WWF World Heavyweight Champion Ultimate Warrior.
 Martel was eliminated from the match after he got himself counted out by abandoning his team after receiving beatings from both Hogan and The Warrior.
 Martel continued to have the upper hand over Roberts in the 1991 Royal Rumble match, eliminating Roberts from the match en route to lasting (a then-record) 53 minutes, before being eliminated by the British Bulldog Davey Boy Smith.
 Roberts would ultimately get his revenge at WrestleMania VII, defeating Martel in a blindfold match.
 For the rest of 1991, Martel represented the WWF on Japanese tours for Super World Sports.
 In December 1991, he lost to Naoki Sano in a match to determine the inaugural SWS Junior Heavyweight Champion.

 In early 1992, Martel began a feud with Tatanka, leading to WrestleMania VIII, where Tatanka pinned him.
 He went on to work against Santana on house shows that spring.

 During that time he unsuccessfully challenged Bret Hart for the WWF Intercontinental Heavyweight Championship at UK Rampage (1992).
 Also that summer, Martel had a brief feud with Shawn Michaels, as both men sought the affections of Sensational Sherri.
 The feud ended with a chain of events that resulted in a double countout at SummerSlam 1992 held at the Wembley Stadium in London, England in front of what remains the SummerSlam record attendance of 80,355.
 The match carried a "no punching in the face" stipulation, mutually agreed upon and eventually disregarded by the two narcissistic heels.